voedger/voedger-internals/server/design/sequences.md

   // Scan PLog from the given offset and send values to the batcher.
   // Values are sent per event, unordered, IDs are not unique.
-  // Batcher is responsible for batching, ordering and uniqueness and uses ISeqStorage.WriteValues.
+  // Batcher is responsible for batching, ordering, and ensuring uniqueness, and uses ISeqStorage.WriteValues.
-  // Batcher can block the execution for some time but it terminates if the ctx is done.
+  // Batcher can block the execution for some time, but it terminates if the ctx is done.
   // If ctx is done, the function must return immediately.
-  ActualizePLog(ctx, offset Offset, batcher func(ctx, batch SeqBatch) error) error }
+  ActualizePLog(ctx context.Context, offset Offset, batcher func(ctx context.Context, batch SeqBatch) error) error
+}

 // ISequencer methods must not be called concurrently.